Tokyo: My first international experience

 I round the corner and the longggggggggest security line of my life.
 International people being patted down, the line moving at a snails pace.
 I'm dying.
 I'm sweating.
 And I'm about to cry.
 There was one extremely attractive security guy (welcome to Los Angeles) who made my wait a little better, by chatting me up with a killer smile and saying it was cool where I was going and how he thought it was admirable I decided to venture off solo.
 I tried to concentrate about getting my stuff through and yelled at him thank you as I made it through and ran to find my gate in a chaotic whirlwind.
 I made my flights with 5 minutes to spare and collapsed into my seat in the aisle.

 So on my flight I was exhausted from working 9 weeks straight on the open ocean, where you think I would have passed out on my flight.
 But no, I couldn't sleep a drop on a 14 hour flight.
 I tried to learn Japanese on the video monitor, but I was too excited to pay attention.
-So instead I opted to watched Unbroken, not having any previous idea what it was about.
+So instead I opted to watch the movie Unbroken, not having any previous idea what it was about.
 (Go figure)

 This lady patiently explained to me what rail stop to stand under, and how to get down there.
 I repeated it back about five times to make sure.
 I was headed to Asakusa, (pronounced a-sock-sa not a-sa-koo-sa) but because it was so late, I had to make a transfer.